 My main research interests are in how meanings are expressed and understood in different contexts of utterance and the discourse factors that allow interlocutors to understand one another.

-My PhD research investigated the communicative effects of using conditionals (sentences of the form ‘if p, (then) q‘) in ordinary discourse.
-Through a qualitative analysis of conditionals using ‘if’ taken from the International Corpus of English (GB), I argued that in order to account for the fact that conditional sentences using ‘if’ are not limited to conditional meanings (e.g. ‘if you wouldn’t mind…’, ‘if you think about it…’, etc), but equally that conditional thoughts can be expressed without using ‘if’ (e.g. ‘take one more step or I’ll shoot!’), I offered a pragmatic definition of conditionals.
-This is a move away from the traditional idea that we can define conditionals through grammatical or lexical cues.
+My work in linguistics began in earnest with my PhD research at the University of Cambridge (defended 2015), investigating the communicative effects of using conditionals (sentences of the form ‘if p, (then) q‘) in ordinary discourse.
+Through a qualitative analysis of conditionals from the International Corpus of English (GB), I argued that in order to account for the fact that conditional sentences using ‘if’ are not limited to conditional meanings (e.g. ‘if you wouldn’t mind…’, ‘if you think about it…’, etc), but equally that conditional thoughts can be expressed without using ‘if’ (e.g. ‘take one more step or I’ll shoot!’), conditionality should be reconceptualised from a pragmatic-cognitive perspective, thus moving away from the traditional idea that we can define conditionals through grammatical or lexical cues.

 My Leverhulme Early Career Fellowship at the University of East Anglia (‘Pragmatics in interaction: An exploration of miscommunication‘, 2015-2018) took this idea further, focussing on cases of miscommunication to identify the sources of information that lead to meaning recovery.
 This work began my departure from the traditional Gricean view that meanings are determined by the speaker’s intention behind a single utterance, but towards the view that participants co-construct meanings in interaction.
 In taking a broadly interactionist approach to meanings, my aim has since been to merge current post-Gricean approaches to meaning with interactional ones to develop a redefinition of ‘successful communication’.